 These drugs act on the arteriolar smooth muscles, causing vasodilatation and lowering BP.
-However, reflex tachycardia and increase in cardiac output limits its usefulness in severe coronary artery disease.
+However, reflex tachycardia and an increase in cardiac output limit its usefulness in severe coronary artery disease.
 These effects can be reduced by combining Hydralazine with Beta blockers.
 Minoxidil is the other vasodilator whose usefulness is limited due to hirsutism in females.
 Diazoxide and nitroprusside are parenteral vasodilators useful in hypertensive emergencies.

 Get more Health & Medicine Articles like this

 Subscribe & Get Updates sent to your email inbox.

 Thank you for subscribing.